 interface.
 These typically consume mW’s of power at several V’s supply voltage.

-The UCL smart strain sensor exploits an innovative way to measure strain with ultralow
+The UCLouvain smart strain sensor exploits an innovative way to measure strain with ultralow

 power consumption, using piezoresistance in active devices, i.e. with

 perpendicular PMOS transistors in current mirror configurations, designed for high

 We are currently working to make the sensor autonomous through a passive RFID solution.

 TRL 3, proof-of-concept demonstration and comparison with reference strain gauges

 First results published in Al Kadi Jazairli, M. et al., “Ultra-low-power 130nm SOI CMOS

 smart sensor for in-situ mechanical stress in SiP and SoC applications”, 2016.